Frequently Asked Questions about Transitional Kindergarten (TK)

 Students are normally eligible for traditional kindergarten when and if they are five years of age by August 31.

 Walla Walla’s Transitional Kindergarten (TK) is intended for 4 year-old resident area children who are not yet five by August 31.
 Through a screening process, eligible students qualify if it is determined that program access is necessary to ensure they are successful in kindergarten the following year.
-Students who otherwise do not qualify are offered the opportunity to participate on a space-available, tuition-based process.

 In most cases, TK students will continue into regular kindergarten the following year, however there may be instances when a student is promoted to first grade instead.